19 May 2025

 Why Server-Side Rendering?

-The primary advantage of server-side rendering is the optimisation of the page load time, especially for users with slower internet connections or less powerful devices.
+The primary advantage of server-side rendering is the optimisation of page load time, especially for users with slower internet connections or less powerful devices.
 SSR allows a webpage to be pre-rendered on the server, sending fully rendered HTML to the client before JavaScript even kicks in.
 This results in faster initial page loads and improved performance metrics across the board.

 Consider an e-commerce platform that needs to showcase a plethora of products.
 Implementing SSR ensures that product pages load promptly, significantly improving the user's online shopping experience and reducing bounce rates.
+Rather than waiting for JavaScript to download, parse, and execute before any content appears, users see a fully populated page almost immediately.
+This matters more than ever in a landscape where Google's Core Web Vitals — specifically Largest Contentful Paint (LCP) and First Input Delay (FID) — directly influence search rankings.

 Next.js 15: The Game Changer